sarda-nikhil/pycow/README.md

 as general COW functionality.
 The implementation requires more testing.
 Proxy versions of lists and dicts have been implemented.

-TODO:

-1) Object rollback (rollback an object to its original state)

-2) Versioned object (maintain all the deltas applied to the object and be able to go back and forth in history)

 # Contributors:

 Nikhil Sarda